It might also help me to read Gems of Divine Mysteries, as I've been wanting to do for some time.

 I've posted some ideas in the past about why the House of Justice removed Alison, Sen and Michael from the membership.
 I've decided now that all I can say, from any authoritative source, is that it does not recognize them as possessing the qualifications of Bahá'í faith and practice.

-I. MEMBERSHIP IN THE Bahá'í COMMUNITY
+I. MEMBERSHIP IN THE Bahá'í COMMUNITY- The Constitution of the Universal House of Justice

 The Bahá'í Community shall consist of all persons recognized by the Universal House of Justice as possessing the qualifications of Bahá'í faith and practice.